North Sumatra Stadium: International friendly matches

 In August 2025, the stadium hosts an international friendly tournament called the Independence Cup (Piala Kemerdekaan), featuring the Indonesia U-17 national team, as part of their preparation for the 2025 FIFA U-17 World Cup in Qatar.
 These matches marked the first international football fixtures held at the venue, showcasing its readiness to support youth-level international competitions.
 Indonesia is competing against Tajikistan, Uzbekistan, and Mali.

+ASEAN U19 Championship

+The 2026 ASEAN U-19 Boys' Championship will be held at North Sumatra Stadium, Deli Serdang, North Sumatra, from 1–14 June 2026.

 2031 AFC Asian Cup bid

-The North Sumatra Stadium is proposed as one of four main stadiums by the Football Association of Indonesia (PSSI) in the country's official bid to host the 2031 AFC Asian Cup.
+North Sumatra Stadium is proposed as one of four main stadiums by the Football Association of Indonesia (PSSI) in the country's official bid to host the 2031 AFC Asian Cup.
 Alongside other major venues across Indonesia, the stadium was highlighted for its compliance with FIFA and AFC infrastructure standards, including seating capacity, accessibility, and energy-efficient features.